 - SP 397 Spanish Major Portfolio

-- one in either Peninsular literature or Latin American literature
+- At least one course in Spanish Literature (either Peninsular or Latin American)

-- Three Spanish electives, beyond the 200 level
+- Six Spanish electives, beyond the 200 level

 Spanish Majors Seeking 5th Year Masters in Education